AustralianAntarcticDivision/rbgm/README.md

 -   use of the BGM specification for visualization and data extraction
 -   creation of BGM from from shapefiles, R spatial objects and whatever else

-There is some overlapping functionality with [angstroms](https://github.com/mdsumner/angstroms), for coupling with ROMS output and with [gris](https://github.com/mdsumner/gris), for building topological data structures.
-All of these packages are in development and are subject to change.
+There is some overlapping functionality with [angstroms](https://github.com/mdsumner/angstroms), for coupling with ROMS output and with [gris](https://github.com/mdsumner/gris), for building topological data structures, and [spbabel](https://github.com/mdsumner/babel) for interfacing Spatial with ggplot2, dplyr and other database-based tools. *All of these packages are in development and are subject to change, please let me know if you are interested and/or I can help with their use.*

 Development
 -----------